 While waiting for emergency services to arrive, make a mental grid of your surrounding areas and the placement of each person in them.
-The crime scene will be scoured, and the homicide detectives will be taking statements from each witness.
+The crime scene will be scoured by the homicide detectives.
+They will be taking statements from each witness.

 You want to make sure someone who was 30 feet away doesn’t swear that he or she heard every syllable of conversation between you and the perpetrator.
 You want to be able to recall if witnesses were close enough to see the shooting and, if necessary, attempt to impeach their testimony.

 The Police Arrive…

 You can relax now, right?
 Unfortunately, not quite.
 It is the job of every good police officer to question anyone involved in a self-defense incident.
 You will be asked a battery of questions, such as: